About

 Amja with her art marching in Central London at the “Million Women Rise” for the end of male violence against women and girls.

-As you take this journey with me, whether through a painting, a quote, or a moment of pause, may you feel encouraged to be creatively courageous or courageously creative.
+As you take this journey with me, whether through a painting, a framework, or a moment of pause, may you feel encouraged to be creatively courageous or courageously creative.

 Let Art Be Your Becoming